Boatswain's Mate Daniel R. McKeever

 communications and supply going south from North Vietnam to South Vietnam, and to

-facilities, bridges, and surface-to-air missile sites.
-By February 1967 raids were
+boat repair facilities, bridges, and surface-to-air missile sites.
+By February 1967

-being conducted as far as 230 miles north of the DMZ to the 20th
+raids were being conducted as far as 230 miles north of the Demilitarized Zone all

 Life aboard Sea Dragon destroyers proved